 Choosing the Right Wi-Fi Standard

-The 802-11g standard was released in 2002, and provided a major upgrade to previous standards by combining the best features of the standards which preceded it.
-It is backwards compatible with the 802-11b standard.
+The 802.11g standard was released in 2002, and provided a major upgrade to previous standards by combining the best features of the standards which preceded it.
+It is backwards compatible with the 802.11b standard, and you can expect it to be supported by virtually any device on the market.

 Choosing the right blend of affordability, speed and range is important when setting up a network for office use.